-Answer: The Company would like to receive your completed, signed and dated proxy as soon as possible.
-You may also submit your proxy by telephone or through the Internet.
+Answer: The Company would like to receive your completed, signed, and dated proxy as soon as possible.
+You may submit your proxy by mail, telephone or via the Internet.
 Because your vote is important to us, you may receive a call from the Company or AST Fund Solutions, LLC ("AST"), the Company's proxy solicitor, reminding you to vote.